 The parades are one of the biggest attractions at the festival.
 Hundreds of people dressed in traditional Dutch costumes march down the streets of Amsterdam’s historic center.

 The parades can also be seen in other important cities in the area, and are usually held on Saturdays.
 Make sure to check the schedule of the parades so you can plan a visit.
+The parades are one of the best things to do in Amsterdam with kids in spring as well.

 In addition to the parades, there are also markets selling fresh tulips, bulbs, crafts and souvenirs.
 Visitors can buy handmade gifts or take part in creative workshops such as flower arranging or painting classes.